 A Physiotherapist uses a combination of hands-on and exercise treatment.
 They specialise in diagnosing injuries and provide the initial treatment after surgery or for a new injury.

 HOW IS AN EP DIFFERENT FROM A PERSONAL TRAINER?

 Exercise Physiologists study at University for 4 years and complete 500 hours of clinical practice.
 They are qualified to prescribe exercise to healthy/low-risk populations (people looking at increasing fitness and strength, or decreasing weight) and special/high-risk populations (people with chronic conditions or injuries).
 A personal trainer completes a TAFE course that can be completed in 6 weeks.
 They are qualified to prescribe exercise for only healthy populations.
 Their sessions are not claimable under private health.

 WHAT HAPPENS IN MY FIRST APPOINTMENT?

-Your initial appointment will consist of a sit down consultation to discuss your medical and musculoskeletal history, goals for treatment and set a detailed and achievable plan.
+Your initial appointment will consist of a sit-down consultation to discuss your medical and musculoskeletal history, set goals for treatment, and create a detailed and achievable plan.
 It will also involve a physical assessment looking at your range of movement and strength.
 Please wear comfortable clothing that you can move freely in and shoes to exercise in.

 DO I NEED A REFERRAL?

-No. A GP referral is only required if you have an appointment under Department of Veterans Affairs, Medicare (EPC) or Work Cover.
+No. A GP referral is only required if you have an appointment under the Department of Veterans Affairs, Medicare (EPC), or Work Cover.